Being Camera-Shy: A Christchurch Wedding Videographer and photographer’s Guide to Stress-Free Film and photos in 2026

 We all know the Christchurch weather can change in a heartbeat—from a scorching Northwester to a sudden southerly.
 Couples often worry they won’t look good if the wind picks up or the clouds roll in.

-The Solution: Wind and moody clouds actually make for incredible cinema.
+The Solution: Wind and moody clouds actually make for incredible cinematic photos and video.
 Some of the most breathtaking films I’ve shot have been in "less than perfect" weather.
 I know the best sheltered nooks in the Botanic Gardens and how to use that dramatic Canterbury light to make your film look epic, regardless of what the forecast says.

 4. "I’m worried I’ll look 'fake' or over-produced."